Medieval History MA (Hons) 2021 entry

 The MA (Hons) in Medieval History will teach you to engage with sophisticated modes of thought and expression across medieval Europe and the Middle East.
 You will grapple with complex issues and gain a clear understanding of the historical background which underlies the present day.

-Students who study Medieval History will engage with a wide variety of historical issues and geographic locations to suit different interests, whether that be in early Islamic Iran, the Britons and Saxons, medieval political thought, or queenship.
+Students who study medieval history will engage with a wide variety of historical issues and geographic locations to suit different interests, whether that be in early Islamic Iran, the Britons and Saxons, medieval political thought, or queenship.

 The School of History at St Andrews has an international reputation for the diversity of teaching programmes offered.
 The School has expertise in medieval and modern history, from Scotland to Byzantium, and the Americas to the Middle East and South Asia.

-The University of St Andrews as a whole was voted top in the UK for student academic experience in The National Student Survey 2019 as 95% of St Andrews final year students gave the University top marks for the quality of the learning and teaching experience.
+The University of St Andrews as a whole was voted top in the UK for student academic experience in The National Student Survey 2020 as 92.7% of St Andrews final-year students gave the University top marks for the quality of the learning and teaching experience.

 The University has secured a TEF Gold Award for the quality of teaching and the undergraduate experience.

 Find out more about studying history at St Andrews.

 You can take Medieval History as part of a joint Honours degree alongside one of the following subjects: